Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Introduction

-The discussion above implies that $\mathscr{B}(m\varpi_1)=\mathscr{C}(m\varpi_1)$.
-Thus, the Kirillov-Wei operator $\DKir$ leaves the big algebra $\mathscr{B}(m\varpi_1)$ invariant (but this is not the case in general).
-We were able to derive a formula for $\DKir$ on $\mathscr{B}(m\varpi_1)$ in terms of the description from Proposition \ref{prop:big_alg_sym_power_descr}, see Subsection \ref{subsect:kirillov_wei_sym_power}.
-The formula for $\DKir$ turns out to be related to some constructions from symmetric function theory and the ring of diagonal invariants.
+Finally, we observe that the big algebra $\mathscr{B}(m\varpi_1)$ is invariant under the action of the Kirillov--Wei operator $\DKir$.
+In general this does not seem to be the case, but in our situation this would also be a consequence of equality $\mathscr{B}(m\varpi_1)=\mathscr{C}(m\varpi_1)$.
+We were able to derive a formula for $\DKir$ on $\mathscr{B}(m\varpi_1)$ in terms of the description from Proposition~\ref{prop:big_alg_sym_power_descr}, see Section~\ref{subsect:kirillov_wei_sym_power}.
+The formula for~$\DKir$ turns out to be related to some constructions from symmetric function theory and the ring of diagonal invariants.
 Although we do not yet have a conceptual explanation of these phenomena, we believe that these observations might be of independent interest.